-Berlin based artist, Zahra Banzi, creates socially relevant and internationally alluring contemporary dance work, and shares her knowledge and love of dance as a teaching artist for students of all ages.
-Her life straddles continents and diverse cultures from Los Angeles, and Portland, OR in the United States to her birthplace in Madrid, and her youth living in Tangier, Morocco.
-Her drive for movement was cultivated as a child in the studios of Oslund + Co.
+Moroccan-American artist Zahra Banzi is a Berlin based mover, teacher and maker.
+Born in Spain and raised roaming, her drive for movement was cultivated as a child in the studios of Oslund + Co.
 Her formal studies began at the age of four as a scholarship student at the Oregon Ballet Theater.
-Zahras ballet training began to diversify and include contemporary and modern dance elements upon acceptance into the Los Angeles County High School for the Arts (LACHSA) where she graduated in 2006.
+Zahra's ballet training began to diversify and include contemporary and modern dance elements upon acceptance into the Los Angeles County High School for the Arts (LACHSA) where she graduated in 2006.
 She went on to study dance performance and choreography at the California Institute of the Arts (CALARTS) where she received her Bachelors degree in Fine Arts in 2010.

 As the daughter of the artistic directors of Al-Andalus Ensemble, Zahra’s work is grounded in rhythm and musicality, and heavily influenced by the cross-cultural framework of her upbringing.
-Her choreography for stage often includes theatrical elements and is now expanding to the realm of Dance for Film beginning with her collaboration in Living the Room -A dance film by SubRosa Dance Collective.
+Her choreography for stage often includes theatrical elements and has expanded to the realm of Dance for Film beginning with her collaboration in Living the Room -A dance film by SubRosa Dance Collective.

-Zahras love for teaching began in 2008 and was since fostered through her work as a teaching artist with the Oregon Ballet Theatre, Vancouver City Ballet, The Right Brain Initiative, and Young Audiences.
-Her teaching work continues in Berlin where she is an instructor at PAUL Studios & The Center, and offers her own workshops and classes in various genres.
+Zahra’s love for teaching began in 2008 and was since fostered through her work as a teaching artist with the Oregon Ballet Theatre, Vancouver City Ballet, The Right Brain Initiative, and Young Audiences.
+Her teaching work continues in Berlin at PAUL Studios & The Center, as well as city wide with her children’s creative movement program KINDERTANZenglish.